ArtemDan91/spotify-listening-analysis-with-sql/README.md

 The tests cover:

 - Partitioning by date
-- Partitioning combined with clustering
+- Partitioning by date combined with clustering by 'platform'
-- Comparing query performance

 The comparisons focus on bytes processed, bytes billed, execution time, and slot milliseconds.